piperin1/startup/README.md

 > - 3rd Party Calls: There is a placeholder where weather API will be integrated with the application.
 >
  **CSS deliverable**
-> For this deliverable I built out my application in HTML
+> For this deliverable I styled my application using CSS
 > - Header, footer, and main content styled
 > - Navigation elements: Main page navigation removed excluding GitHub link, everything else styled appropriately
 > - Responsive sizing: Incredibly responsive sizing to appeal on all devices